yo-shavit/minimal-mistakes/_posts/2017-12-03-Masters-Thesis.md

 Below are the plots of this "NMI score" over simulated time, for environment models trained to predict reward/state consistency a variable number of timesteps k into the future.
 (This time, the MNIST game is more complicated, with +1, 0, x2, and x3 all possible actions.)

-{% include figure image_path="assets/images/mnist_complex_lenvarying_smi.png" alt="NMI for varying prediction length"="The NMI scores for varying prediction-length environment learners." %}
+{% include figure image_path="assets/images/mnist_complex_lenvarying_smi.png" alt="NMI for varying prediction length" caption="The NMI scores for varying prediction-length environment learners." %}

 We can clearly see that all the learners accurately determine the initial state encodings (which is unsurprising, as MNIST is fairly easy to learn).
 However, over time, the learners with the longer prediction horizon consistently outperform those with shorter horizons (and this trend holds even beyond their fixed-length prediction windows).